thinkocapo/willcapio/README.md

 BLOCKCHAIN -
 favorite resources.
 MasteringBitcoin
-update the cover photo with foreign money, street vendor, military photo or favela (commerce or something decentralized) Speech by Cardano founder  . quotes. subreddits to follow.
+Speech by Cardano founder  . quotes. subreddits to follow.

-ABOUT - Page
-"I've driven along the US/Mexican border" to validatee the lie

 II.
 CODE Page not blog post